julianpoemp/clusterfy/README.md

 ### currentLabel(): string

-Return "Primary" on primary or "Workername (id)" on worker.
+Returns "Primary" on primary or "Workername (id)" on worker.

 ### storage(): ClusterfyStorage<any>